Gerard Sutton (ophthalmologist): Career and research

 Gerard Sutton’s involvement in the Myanmar Eye Care Project has been pivotal in helping to develop the community ophthalmic and corneal transplant service in Myanmar and represents an ongoing commitment to development of ophthalmic services in third-world countries.
 This work was recognised in receiving the XOVA Excellence in Ophthalmology award in 2015 for developing the service in Myanmar.
 By overseeing the training and development of local ophthalmologists and alongside the organisation of continued government and education support, the program has become self-sufficient tripling the amount of corneal surgical procedures in less than a decade.
+Identifying continued issues with access for underserved populations in Australia, in particular the Indigenous population, Sutton has been involved in developing screening and treatment opportunities for those in rural or remote communities through the development of the Gadigal Clinic and telehealth service at Sydney Eye Hospital.

 He has performed over 20,000 surgical procedures in cornea, cataract and refractive surgery.
 Sutton has lectured continually on a wide variety of topics within ophthalmology both at home and abroad.
 In 2018 he was won the individual and team gold medals at the Cataract Olympic Marathon session at the World Ophthalmology Conference in Barcelona, Spain.
-He has published over 100 peer-reviewed papers and textbook chapters.
+He has published over 150 peer-reviewed papers and textbook chapters.
 He has co-authored two books on Keratoconus and Refractive Surgery.
-He was the Chief Ophthalmologist for the 2000 Olympics.
+He was the Chief Ophthalmologist for the 2000 Olympics and recently named to Asia-Pacific Academy of Ophthalmology's EYE 100 list for most influential ophthalmologists within the region.